-Since tooth removal can vary greatly in how difficult it can be, we do offer an excellent alternative to experiencing this while awake.
-We will recommend that you be asleep for your extraction if it appears that the difficulty of the surgery is such that you will not "enjoy" the experience.
+Since, tooth removal can vary greatly in how difficult it can be, we do offer an excellent alternative to experiencing this while awake.
+We will recommend that you be asleep for your extraction if it appears that the difficulty of the surgery is such that you will not comfortable.

 While many single rooted teeth or molar teeth with very short, favorable roots can be removed very comfortably using local anesthesia only (fully awake but numb), it is not at all uncommon to have situations that will be very difficult to accomplish comfortably.